vividos/UnderworldAdventures/uwadv/README.Developer.md

 make targets).

 The variable `MINGW_PATH` should be set to the base path of the MinGW installation.
-It is mainly to specify the SDL include path.
+It is there mainly to specify the SDL include path.

-There are some settings that can be set to "yes" or "no".
+There are some settings that can be set to `yes` or `no`.
 These are:

-- WITH_CONSOLE: enables separate console output and disables writing of the stdout.txt and stderr.txt file. default: "no"
+- `WITH_CONSOLE`: enables separate console output and disables writing of the stdout.txt and stderr.txt file. default: `no`
-- WITH_DEBUGGING: enables some experimental code for developers.
-Basically defines `HAVE_DEBUG` in the source code. default: "no"
+- `WITH_DEBUGGING` enables some experimental code for developers.
+Basically defines `HAVE_DEBUG` in the source code. default: `no`

-To compile, start MSYS and change ("cd") to the main project dir.
+To compile, start MSYS and change (`cd`) to the main project dir.
 The command to compile the project looks like this:

     make -f Makefile.mingw <target>